plausible/analytics/CONTRIBUTING.md

 ### Pre-commit hooks

 `pre-commit` requires Python to be available locally and covers JavaScript and CSS.
 Set up with `pip install --user pre-commit` followed by `pre-commit install`.
+Conversely, if the prompts are far too bothersome, remove with `pre-commit uninstall`.